The Best Rotating Car Seats of 2026

 In This Article

 As baby gear innovations go, the rotating car seat is a big one.
-These convertible car seats swivel at the base, a fun feature that serves an impressive purpose: making it easier to get your baby or toddler in and out of the car.
+These seats swivel at the base, which sounds like a flashy extra but is actually incredibly practical.
+Being able to turn the seat toward you makes getting a baby (or an opinionated 35-pound toddler) in and out of the car so much easier.

-As a Child Passenger Safety Technician (a CPST, a specially trained car seat educator), I've worked with many rotating seats and watched them rise in popularity with parents over the last few years.
-I've also had years of first-hand experience with rotating seats, both testing them in my role as Babylist's Senior Gear Editor and using several different ones with my own kids.
+As a Child Passenger Safety Technician (a CPST, someone specially trained in car seat use and education), I’ve worked with a lot of rotating seats and watched their popularity explode over the past few years.
+I’ve tested them extensively as Babylist’s Senior Gear Editor and used several different models with my own kids.
+And I’m happy to report: rotating seats aren’t a gimmick.
+After using one with my own son for the last few years, I truly can’t imagine ever going back to a traditional convertible.

-Cybex Callisto G 360° Rotating All-in-One Convertible Car Seat - Almond BeigeFrom $749.95 - Best Slim Fit
+Cybex Callisto G 360° Rotating All-in-One Convertible Car Seat - Almond BeigeFrom $749.95 - Honorable Mention

 Evenflo Revolve360 Slim 2-in-1 Rotational Car Seat with Quick Clean Cover - Salem BlackFrom $299.99